bloovis/sup-notmuch.mirror/README.md

 This script depends on new messages being tagged with the `new` tag.
 As mentioned above, this was accomplished with the `tags=new;` line in `~/.notmuch-config`.

-Notmuch runs this script after it has scanned the maildir for new messages.
+Notmuch runs the `post-new` script after it has scanned the maildir for new messages.

 ### Sup setup

-To tell sup to fetch mail before polling for new mail, create the file `~/.sup/hooks/before-poll.rb` that looks like this:
+To tell Sup to fetch mail before polling for new mail, create the file `~/.sup/hooks/before-poll.rb` that looks like this:

     if (@last_fetchmail_time || Time.at(0)) < Time.now - 15